Appdynamics/websphere-mq-monitoring-extension/README.md

 The MQ Monitor currently supports IBM Websphere MQ version 7.x, 8.x and 9.x.

 ## Prerequisites
-Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Monitoring-Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Monitoring-Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.

+2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.

 If this extension is configured for **CLIENT** transport type
 1. Please make sure the MQ's host and port is accessible.